CogStack/CogStack-Pipeline/README.md

  1. A simple <String,Object> map, with a few pieces of database metadata for its [domain model](https://github.com/RichJackson/turbo-laser/blob/master/src/main/groovy/uk/ac/kcl/model/Document.groovy) (essentially mapping a database row to a elasticsearch document, with the ability to embed [nested types](https://www.elastic.co/guide/en/elasticsearch/reference/2.3/nested.html)
  2. A composite [item processor configuration](https://github.com/RichJackson/turbo-laser/blob/master/src/main/java/uk/ac/kcl/itemHandlers/ItemHandlers.java), that can be easily extended and combined with other processing use case
  3. Complete, sensible coverage of stop, start, retry, abandon logic
- 4. A custom socket timeout factory, to manage network failures when the pesky JDBC driver implementations aren’t fully implemented.
+ 4. A custom socket timeout factory, to manage network failures, which can cause JDBC driver implementations to lock up, when the standard isn't fully implemented.
 Check out [this blog post](https://social.msdn.microsoft.com/Forums/office/en-US/3373d40a-2a0b-4fe4-b6e8-46f2988debf8/any-plans-to-add-socket-timeout-option-in-jdbc-driver?forum=sqldataaccess) for info.
  5. The ability to run multiple batch jobs (i.e. process multiple database tables within a single JVM, each having its own Spring container
  6. Remote partitioning via an ActiveMQ JMS server, for complete scalability
  7. Built in job scheduler to enable near real time synchronisation with a database